The average-case complexity of the Word Problem for groups of matrices over $\mathbb{Z}$ is linear: Introduction

 \begin{unnumberedthm} $\WP_\Sigma$ has linear time average-case complexity in the bitcost model of computation when inputs follow the uniform distribution on length $n$ words over alphabet $\alph$. \end{unnumberedthm}

-This result was already known in the case of polycyclic groups, which are representable as subgroups of $\GL_d(\Z)$ \cite{1980:Wehrfritz}.
+This result was already known in the case of polycyclic groups, which are representable as subgroups of $\GL_d(\Z)$ (see Wehrfritz \cite{1980:Wehrfritz}).
 Indeed, Olshanskii and Shpilrain established a linear average-case complexity of the Word Problem for these groups \cite[Theorem 3]{2025:OlshShp}, and in fact, for subgroups $H \le \GL_d(\Z)$ with a non-trivial virtually abelian factor, such as the virtually solvable linear groups \cite[Remark 4]{2025:OlshShp}, which goes beyond polycyclic groups.

-In contrast, our result holds for all finitely generated subgroups of $\GL_d(\Z)$, polycyclic or not, and its proof is seemingly very different from that of Olshanskii and Shpilrain.
+In contrast, our result holds for all finitely generated subgroups of $\GL_d(\Z)$, polycyclic or not, and its proof is seemingly very different from that in \cite{2025:OlshShp}.
 The two proofs have however an interesting common point, see \cref{rem: compare quotienting proofs} below.

 Several ideas come into play in the proof of our main result.
 The first is to use modulo computations: if $q$ is an integer, one first solves the Word Problem in the subgroup $H_q$ of $\GL_d(\Z/q\Z)$ generated by $\Sigma$.
 That can be done by using the standard (divide-and-conquer) algorithm in $\GL_d(\Z/q\Z)$: that is, by computing $\mat(w)_q$ (the matrix $\mat(w)$ modulo $q$) and verifying whether it is equal to $\Id$.
 Here we benefit from the fact that, at each step of the computation, the entries of matrices are in the interval $[0, q-1]$, thus lowering the worst-case complexity.
 If $q$ is constant, this is faster than computing $\mat(w)$ in $\GL_d(\Z)$ as the length of $w$ tends to infinity; and if $\mat(w)_q$ is not the identity, then neither is $\mat(w)$.
 Thus, if $\mat(w)_q \ne \Id$ with high probability, we first compute $\mat(w)_q$ and, if it is the identity, we compute $\mat(w)$ using the standard $\O(n\log^2 n)$ algorithm.